BARK-STEEL/RESTaurant/README.md

 ##Code Snippets

-* This method accepts an array of orders as an argument, and returns an array of arrays containing each food ordered, the quantity ordered, and the item price, to be used for generating a party receipt.
+* This ruby method accepts an array of orders as an argument, and returns an array of arrays containing each food ordered, the quantity ordered, and the item price, to be used for generating a party receipt.

 ```
 def self.receipt(orders)